Jeansidharta/Youtube-Playback-speed-extension/README.md

 # About

-This is a chrome browser extension designed to allow a finer control of the playback speed of youtube videos.
+This is a chrome browser extension designed to allow a finer control of the playback speed of youtube or Udemy videos.
 It was made using the [chrome extensions API](https://developer.chrome.com/extensions).

 # The interface

-If the current tab is not a Youtube video, the extension icon will appear grayed-out and will be disabled.
+If the current tab is not a Youtube or Udemy video, the extension icon will appear grayed-out and will be disabled.
 Otherwise, clicking it will display a pop-up with a number, a slider and a button named "reset":

 - The number displays the current video speed.
 It will change according to the slider.
 If you desire a specific speed, you may manually type the number you want.
 It's maximum precision, however is of 0.1.
 More decimal numbers will be rounded.